-When I describe my recent experience of trying to get internet service restored at my home by comparing it to being stuck on an airplane for days waiting for it to take off without any announcements about what’s going on or when we might leave (if ever), or when my mentor Jerry Weinberg publishes a book about writing employing a single metaphor—building a fieldstone wall—to illustrate every stage of the process, we are harnessing a metaphoric plow to prepare the ground for seeds of learning [oops, I did it again.]
+So, how do I describe my recent experience of trying to get internet service restored at my home?
+By comparing it to being stuck on an airplane for days waiting for it to take off without any announcements about what’s going on or when we might leave (if ever).
+Similarly, my mentor Jerry Weinberg published a book about writing employing a single metaphor—building a fieldstone wall—to illustrate every stage of the process.
+Both examples illustrate our harnessing a metaphoric plow to prepare the ground for seeds of learning [oops, I did it again.]

-I wish more attention had been paid to metaphoric fluency in my early education, as I find it hard to summon up useful metaphors for ideas I’m trying to get across.
+Further, I wish more attention had been paid to metaphoric fluency in my early education.
+As a result, I find it hard to summon up useful metaphors for ideas I’m trying to get across.
 For this we can perhaps blame Plato and his successors who insisted that the “poetic” be eliminated from intellectual inquiry.
 Consequently, literacy education discourages our use of metaphor.

-Some people seem to have a natural ability to dream up apt metaphors, and they are usually engaging and memorable presenters (great comedians frequently share this gift too.)
-Martin Luther King’s “I have a dream” and Reagan’s “break down this wall” speeches obtain much of their power from metaphor.
+Some people seem to have a natural ability to dream up apt metaphors.
+They are usually engaging and memorable presenters (great comedians frequently share this gift too.)
+Martin Luther King’s “I have a dream” and Reagan’s “break down this wall” speeches obtain great power from metaphor.

-I believe it’s worth cultivating our skill at employing metaphor, or seeking out those who are good at it.
+In conclusion, I believe it’s worth cultivating our skill at employing metaphor, or seeking out those who are good at it.
+So let’s not have to say “Mom killed that idea!”
 Better events may well be the result.

 Photo attribution: Flickr user adwriter